Democratic Republic of the Congo: Congo Free State (1877–1908)

-During the period of 1885–1908, millions of Congolese died as a consequence of exploitation and disease.
+During 1885–1908, between 1.2 and 13 million Congolese died as a consequence of exploitation and disease.
 In some areas the population declined dramatically – it has been estimated that sleeping sickness and smallpox killed nearly half the population in the areas surrounding the lower Congo River.
 News of the abuses began to circulate.
 In 1904, the British consul at Boma in the Congo, Roger Casement, was instructed by the British government to investigate.
 His report, called the Casement Report, confirmed the accusations of humanitarian abuses.
 The Belgian Parliament forced Leopold II to set up an independent commission of inquiry.
 Its findings confirmed Casement's report of abuses, concluding that the population of the Congo had been "reduced by half" during this period.
 Determining precisely how many people died is impossible, as no accurate records exist.